 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel (families who have parents in the Armed Forces).

 How do I register my child?

 If your child does not have free school meals but may be eligible because of your family’s income level, please contact the school office (in confidence) to register them.
+Alternatively you can download the Free School Meals form here and hand it in at the school office.
 Even if you do not wish for your child to have a free school meal, registering them will enable the school to claim pupil premium funding that will benefit your child.

 For a detailed breakdown of how the pupil premium grant was spent and what was achieved, please see the reports by clicking the links below:

 What is the Pupil Premium Report?

 In April 2011 the Government introduced the Pupil Premium Grant.
 Schools were allocated additional funding for children who are eligible for free school meals (FSM).
 This includes children who have been registered at any point in the last six years (known as Ever 6 FSM).